Your future awaits –

 BIC (SWIFT): MALA DE 51 KOB

 Upon review of all application materials, we will invite qualified candidates to participate in the final admission test.
-As well as academic results, we also select candidates based on personal character traits.
+We select candidates based on academic performance as well as personal characteristics and extracurricular activities.

 Invest in your future –